Black Dahlia: Media response; decline

 On January 26, another letter was received by the Examiner, this time handwritten, which read: "Here it is.
 Turning in Wed., Jan.
 29, 10 am.
 Had my fun at police.
 Black Dahlia Avenger."
 The letter also named a location at which the supposed killer would turn himself in.
 Police waited at the location on the morning of January 29, but the alleged killer did not appear.
 Instead, at 1:00pm, the Examiner offices received another cut-and-pasted letter which read: "Have changed my mind.
 You would not give me a square deal.
 Dahlia killing was justified."

 The graphic nature of the murder and the subsequent letters received by the Examiner had resulted in a media circus surrounding Short's murder.
-Both local and national publications heavily covered the story, many of which reprinted sensationalistic reports suggesting that Short had been tortured for hours prior to her death; the information, however, was false, yet police allowed the reports to circulate so as to conceal Short's true cause of death—cerebral hemorrhage—from the public.
+Both local and national publications heavily covered the story, many of which reprinted sensationalistic reports suggesting that Short had been tortured for hours prior to her death; the information was false, yet police allowed the reports to circulate so as to conceal Short's true cause of death—cerebral hemorrhage—from the public.
 Further reports about Short's personal life were publicized, including details about her alleged declining of Hansen's sexual advances; additionally, a stripper who was an acquaintance of Short's told police that she "liked to get guys worked up over her, but she'd leave them hanging dry."
 This led some reporters (namely the Herald-Expresss Bevo Means) and detectives to look into the possibility that Short was a lesbian, and begin questioning employees and patrons of gay bars in Los Angeles; this claim, however, remained unsubstantiated.
 The Herald-Express also received several letters from the purported killer, again made with cut-and-pasted clippings, one of which read: "I will give up on Dahlia killing if I get 10 years.
 Don't try to find me."

 On February 1, the Los Angeles Daily News reported that the case had "run into a Stone Wall", with no new leads for investigators to pursue.
 The Examiner continued to run stories on the murder and the investigation, which was front-page news for thirty-five days following the discovery of the body.

 When interviewed, lead investigator Captain Jack Donahue told the press that he believed Short's murder had taken place in a remote building or shack on the outskirts of Los Angeles, and that her body was transported to the location where it was disposed of.
 Based on the precise cuts and dissection of Short's body, the LAPD looked into the possibility that the murderer had been a surgeon, doctor or someone with medical knowledge.
 In mid-February 1947, the LAPD served a warrant to the University of Southern California Medical School, which was located near the site where the body had been discovered, requesting a complete list of the program's students.
 The university agreed so long as the students' identities remained private.
 Background checks were conducted but yielded no results.